Serra de Caldas

 Park History

-Established by state decree in 1970, Serra de Caldas is the oldest state park in Goiás, founded specifically to safeguard the recharge zone of the Caldas Novas thermal aquifer.
-Its creation was championed by hydrogeologists and state planners who recognized that unregulated land use on the plateau would threaten the springs fueling the region's economy.
+Established by Goiás state Law No. 7.282 on September 25, 1970, PESCAN is the first state park in Goiás, founded specifically to safeguard the recharge zone of the Caldas Novas thermal aquifer.
+[1] Its creation was championed by hydrogeologists and state planners who recognized that unregulated land use on the plateau would threaten the springs fueling the region's economy.
 Over the decades the park has expanded its visitor infrastructure, adopted a formal management plan, and become a focus of scientific research on cerrado and hydrothermal systems.
 Management is under SEMAD, and the park cooperates with Caldas Novas municipal authorities and tourism businesses whose livelihoods depend on continued aquifer health.
 Frequent dry-season wildfires remain the park's principal management challenge.

 Major Trails And Attractions

-Visitors can explore several marked trails across the plateau and along the escarpment rim, including the Trilha do Cerrado and Trilha do Paredão, which offer panoramic views over Caldas Novas and the surrounding cerrado lowlands.
-Short loops showcase cerrado vegetation, rupestrian fields, and small seasonal waterfalls after the rainy season.
-Viewpoints along the cliffs are especially popular at sunset and for birdwatching, with frequent sightings of swifts and raptors soaring on updrafts.
+Visitors can explore several marked trails across the plateau and along the escarpment rim, including routes that offer panoramic views over Caldas Novas and the surrounding cerrado lowlands.
+Visitor attractions include three accessible waterfalls (Cascatinha, Confusão, and Paredão), the Rua de Pedra canyon formation, and viewpoints such as Mirante do Minério and Pedra do Amor.
+[1] Short loops showcase cerrado vegetation, rupestrian fields, and small seasonal waterfalls after the rainy season.
 Guided hikes interpret the park's hydrological role, geology, and cerrado ecology.
 Camping inside the park is not permitted, but day-hiking routes range from easy family walks to longer treks for experienced visitors seeking more remote sections of the plateau.

 Visitor Facilities And Travel

-The park lies adjacent to the tourist city of Caldas Novas, about 170 kilometers south of Goiânia and 300 kilometers from Brasília via BR-153 and BR-020.
-Two main access points serve visitors, each with parking, visitor centers, restrooms, and picnic areas.
+The park lies adjacent to the tourist city of Caldas Novas, approximately 180 kilometers south of Goiânia and around 300 kilometers from Brasília via BR-153 and BR-020.
+[1] Two main access points serve visitors, each with parking, visitor centers, restrooms, and picnic areas; the main entrance is on Avenida Bento de Godoy in rural Caldas Novas.
 Caldas Novas and Rio Quente offer extensive hotels, pousadas, restaurants, and transportation services, making the park easy to combine with thermal-pool tourism.
 Trails are open during daytime hours, and visitors should bring water, sun protection, sturdy footwear, and insect repellent.
 Access may be restricted during high fire-risk periods in the dry season.
-Guides are recommended for longer hikes and are required for some educational programs organized by SEMAD.

 Conservation And Sustainability